openstack/ironic-specs/specs/kilo/implement-cleaning-states.rst

   step in a new field on the node called clean_step.

-* In the event of a tie for priority, the tie breaker will be the driver implementing the function, in the order power, management, deploy drivers.
-So if the power and deploy driver both implement a step with priority 10, power's step will be executed first, then the deploy driver's step.
+* In the event of a tie for priority, the tie breaker will be the interface implementing the function, in the order power, management, deploy interfaces.
+So if the power and deploy interface both implement a step with priority 10, power's step will be executed first, then the deploy interface's step.

-* If there is a tie for priority within a single driver (an operator inadvertently sets two to the same priority), the conductor will fail to load that driver while starting up, and log errors about the overlapping priorities.
+* If there is a tie for priority within a single interface (an operator inadvertently sets two to the same priority), the conductor will fail to load that interface while starting up, and log errors about the overlapping priorities.

 * Using CLEANING, CLEANED, and CLEANFAIL that will be added in the new state machine spec [1].
 These states occur between DELETED and AVAILABLE.